unicode-org/message-format-wg/spec/formatting.md

 Depending on the presence or absence of an _operand_ and a _function_, _private-use_, or _reserved_ _annotation_,
-one of the following is used to resolve the value of the _expression_:
+the resolved value of the _expression_ is determined as follows:

-- If the _expression_ contains no _annotation_,
+If the _expression_ contains a _reserved_ _annotation_,
-  its resolved value is determined by _literal resolution_ or _variable resolution_,
-  depending on the shape of the _operand_.
+an `Unsupported Expression` error is emitted and a fallback value is used as its value;

-- Else, if the _expression_ has a _function_ _annotation_,
+Else, if the _expression_ contains a _private-use_ _annotation_,
+its resolved value is defined according to the implementation's specification;

-  its resolved value is defined by _function resolution_.
+Else, if the _expression_ contains an _annotation_, its resolved value is defined by _function resolution_;

-- Else, if the _expression_ has a _private-use_ _annotation_,
+Else, the _expression_ will contain only an _operand_, which consists of either a _literal_ or a _variable_.

-  its resolved value is defined according to the implementations's specification.
+If the _expression_ consists of a _variable_, its resolved value is defined by _variable resolution_.
+An implementation MAY use the value of the _variable_ or its resolved value to choose a _function_ and _options_ to further perform _function resolution_.

-- Else, the _expression_ has a _reserved_ _annotation_,
+Else, if the _expression_ consists of a _literal_, its resolved value is defined by _literal resolution_.
-  an Unsupported Expression error is emitted and a fallback value is used as its value.
+If the _literal_ appears in a _declaration_, no further resolution is permitted.
+Otherwise, an implementation MAY use the contents of the _literal_ to choose a _function_ and _options_ to attempt to perform _function resolution_.
+If such a _function resolution_ fails, the _literal_ value MUST be the resolved value.

 ### Literal Resolution